 All of the necessary reporting and verification procedures can be obtained from other state and regional GHG reporting rules and initiatives.
-The California Climate Action Registry's General Reporting Protocol14 are good templates for Alaska's GHG reporting program.
+The California Climate Action Registry's General Reporting Protocol13 and The Climate Registry's (TCR's) General Reporting Protocol14 are good templates for Alaska's GHG reporting program.
 Both of these protocols use an online reporting database that provides transparent, consistent, written reporting procedures for industry, as well as third-party verified data for public consumption.
 It is likely that EPA's future GHG mandatory reporting protocol will be similar to TCR's General Reporting Protocol.
 TCR hosts a national climate database.
 It is anticipated that, under a future national cap-and-trade program, states will be responsible for reporting these data to a centralized national database, such as TCR's.
-Most western states are also members of WCI, which is currently developing its Essential Requirements of Mandatory Reporting for the Western Climate Initiative.
-Alaska could choose to join TCR and WCI now to gain familiarity with their reporting and verification procedures and to allow for a more efficient transition of data reporting once a federal GHG reporting rule is promulgated.
+Most western states are also members of WCI, which is currently developing its Essential Requirements of Mandatory Reporting for the Western Climate Initiative.15 Alaska could choose to join TCR and WCI now to gain familiarity with their reporting and verification procedures and to allow for a more efficient transition of data reporting once a federal GHG reporting rule is promulgated.
 Essential reporting requirements for Alaska's future GHG reporting program may include (but are not limited to) the following: